leolivier/cousins-matter/README.md

 ```
 docker run --name cousins-matter -p 8000:8000 -d -v ./data:/app/data -v ./.env:/app/.env -v ./media:/app/media cousins-matter
 ```
+  Notes:
-  (or `ghcr.io/leolivier/cousins-matter` if pulled from docker hub)
+  1. Replace cousins-matter at the end by `ghcr.io/leolivier/cousins-matter` if you pulled the image from ghcr.io
+  2. If you are running on an arm64 platform, don't forget to add the platform option (`--platform linux/arm64`)

-  Mounted volumes are as follows:
+  3. Mounted volumes are as follows:
   * `/app/data` must be mounted on a directory where the database will be stored
   * `/app/.env` must be mounted on a file where the environment variables will be stored
   * `/app/media` must be mounted on a directory where the media files will be stored

 ## The first time only
   * Create a superuser:
   ```